Huespal/Bookstore/README.md

-# Notes
+# Bookstore

 I share here some assumptions I've made, as well as notes on decisions and things I would improve or add in the future.
-This challenge includes two different technical tasks, Q3, focused on web styling, and Q4, focused on web programming as a SPA.
-So I divide this document into these two challenges.
+This project is separated into the 'Top Books' page focused on web styling, and the Bookstore itself, focused on web programming as a SPA.
+So I divide this document into these two.

-## Styling Challenge (Q3)
+## Styling (Top Books)

-For the styling challenge, it was specified to avoid changing the template.
-I did not change the template content, but the template file name to `index.html`.
-I hope this minor modification is allowed.
-Not only that, but I also avoided uploading the 'result.jpg' image that came within the original data, as it is not required.

 I used the [SASS](https://sass-lang.com/) CSS preprocessor and wrote the styles using SCSS language.
 I've added [Vite](https://vite.dev/) to help me compile to CSS files.
 I left the `styles.scss` main styling file linked to the index HTML file for development purposes, but it should be the CSS file generated from the building system into the /dist folder.